-5. The land survey commission shall provide the director of the department of natural resources and the state land surveyor with recommendations on the operation and the planning and prioritization of the land survey program and the design of regulations needed to carry out the functions, duties, and responsibilities of the department of natural resources in sections 60.510 to 60.620 and section 60.670.
+5. The land survey commission shall provide the director of the department of agriculture and the state land surveyor with recommendations on the operation and the planning and prioritization of the land survey program and the design of regulations needed to carry out the functions, duties, and responsibilities of the department of agriculture in sections 60.510 to 60.620 and section 60.670.

-6. The land survey commission shall recommend to the department of natural resources:
+6. The land survey commission shall recommend to the department of agriculture:

 (1) A person to be selected and appointed state land surveyor, who shall be the chief administrative officer of the land survey program.
-The state land surveyor shall be selected under the state merit system on the basis of professional experience and registration;
+The state land surveyor shall be selected on the basis of professional experience and registration;

 (2) Prioritization and execution of projects which are within the scope and purpose of sections 60.510 to 60.620 and section 60.670;

 (3) Prioritization and selection of public land survey corner monuments to be reestablished through the county cooperative contracts in accordance with sections 8.285 to 8.291; and

 (4) Approval of all other contracts for the planning and execution of projects which are within the scope and purpose of sections 60.510 to 60.620 and section 60.670 and in accordance with sections 8.285 to 8.291.